'This never should have happened': Mother of 16-year-old killed in police shooting wants answers

 “Ma’Khia had a motherly nature about her.
 She promoted peace.
 That is something that I want to always be remembered,” Paula said.

-Columbus police said they will be releasing additional body camera footage from the fatal shooting on Wednesday.
+Columbus police released additional body camera footage from the fatal shooting on Wednesday.

 The city's Director of Public Safety Ned Pettus Jr. offered sympathies to the family during Tuesday evening's press conference and said the situation will be fully investigated.